Frequently Asked Questions

 When will I know a decision about my application?

-Offers of admission are typically made to top candidates by mid-January.
+Offers of admission are typically made to top candidates by mid-March.
 Additional offers will only be made thereafter as funding is available so it is important to submit ALL application materials before the fall priority deadline of December 15.
 If an applicant is not denied and is not immediately admitted, please recognize that a hold may be placed on the application where the applicant may be admitted if space becomes available (e.g., if an offer made to another candidate is declined).
 We will not be able to tell applicants in this situation exactly when a final admission decision will be made, but we can tell you that this may take place in mid- to late- April.
 In that case, if the applicant receives an offer from another university he/she should seriously consider the other offer before the April 15 decision deadline passes.